 The College of Health Professions, School of Allied Health at Coppin State University offers a Bachelor of Science in Health Information Management.
 The primary purpose of the Health Information Management Program at Coppin State University is to provide the academic foundation necessary to prepare students to be competent health information management professionals and meet the entry-level competencies that will enable them to apply management and problem solving skills to every aspect of a medical/health information system, regardless of the setting or environment.

 HIM professionals provide reliable and valid information that drives the healthcare industry.
-They are specialists in administering information systems, managing medical records, and coding information for reimbursement and research for various healthcare settings.
-Students graduating from this program will be eligible to sit for the Registered Health Information Administrator (RHIA) exam and ensure health information is complete and available to legitimate users, code and classify data for reimbursement, analyze information necessary for decision support, protect patient privacy and provide information security, and enhance the quality and uses for data within health information computer systems.
+Students graduating from this program are specialists in managing patient data, will be able to ensure health information is complete and available to legitimate users, code and classify data for reimbursement and research, analyze information necessary for decision support, protect patient privacy and provide information security, and enhance the quality and uses for data within health information computer systems.

 In addition to accepting applications students will receive academic counseling and assistance in preparing for admission into the professional courses of the program.

 This program requires pre-professional hours which include the general education hours required by Coppin State University.
 After reviewing this cutting edge and technologically advanced program, we invite you to contact the College of Health Professions if you have questions.

-Chairman and Professor
+Chairperson and Professor

-CSU @ Hagerstown
+CSU at Hagerstown

 The Bachelors in HIM is also available from our Hagerstown Campus.